-This masters programme provides graduates with a knowledge base and a range of core tools to use in their future research or in their practice as intellectual property and information technology lawyers.
+This Masters programme provides graduates with a knowledge base and the core tools to use in future research or in their practice as intellectual property and IT lawyers.

 The School of Law at Trinity College Dublin is a strategic partner of the ‘Pan-European Seal’ Professional Traineeship Program.
-Students of the LLM (IPIT) can apply to take part in this paid traineeship with the European Intellectual Property Office (EUIPO) and the European Patent Office (EPO).
-To learn more about this incredible opportunity, please see https://www.tcd.ie/law/news-events/professional-traineeship-programme.php
+Students of the LL.M. can apply to take part in this paid traineeship with the European Intellectual Property Office (EUIPO) and the European Patent Office (EPO).
+To learn more about this incredible opportunity, click here.

 Professor Desmond Ryan

-Assuming that this basic pre-requisite is in place, thereafter admission to the various LLM programmes is at the absolute discretion of the School of Law, which will decide on questions of admission having regard to a wide range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LLM class of the highest possible academic calibre.
-Admission requirements may vary from programme to programme and from year to year.
+Admission to Trinity's LL.M. programmes is at the absolute discretion of the School of Law, which will decide on admissions with regard to a range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LL.M. class of the highest possible academic calibre.

 Click here for a full list of postgraduate fees.